-- Overall GPA
+- 1. Overall GPA

-- Prerequisite Courses GPA 2
+- 2 Prerequisite Courses GPA

 - 3 Directed Observation Hours

-- Λ Letters of Recommendation
+- 4. Letters of Recommendation

-- 5 Interview
+- Interview

 - 6 Essay

-- Clinical Evaluations
+- 7. Clinical Evaluations

 - 8 Clinical Competency Evaluation Checklist

-In evaluating the criteria, different ranking scales (1-5, 1-10, etc) are used For each criterion, the student with the highest ranking receives the lowest number awarded.
-Students are evaluated under the eight criteria in the following manners
+In evaluating the criteria, different ranking scales (1-5, 1-10, etc) are used.
+For each criterion, the student with the highest ranking receives the lowest number awarded.
+Students are evaluated under the eight criteria in the following manners:

 Overall GPA - For purposes of scoring on this criterion, students are first divided into groups, with group size based on the size of the applicant pool.
 To determine group size, the total number of candidates applying for admission to the program is divided by 10.
-For example, if 20 students applying to dumbra to inc program is clivided by 10.
 For example, if 20 students apply, 20 is divided by 10 and the result is 2.
-In cases where the result falls between whole numbers, (e.g. 2.6), the number is 2 in cases where the result tails between whole numbers, (g.
-2.6), me number is rounded up or down depending on where it falls on the scale.
-A result of 2.5 is rounded upward, for a score of (3), whereas 2.4 is rounded downward for a score of (2) We then rank the overall GPAs of the applicants from high to low.
-If group size has been determined to be 2, the student applicants are then placed in groups of 2, with the 2 students with the highest GPAs receiving a score of (1) The students with the next 2 highest GPAs receive a score of (2).
+In cases where the result falls between whole numbers, (e.g. 2.6), the number is rounded up or down depending on where it falls on the scale.
+A result of 2.5 is rounded upward, for a score of (3), whereas 2.4 is rounded downward for a score of (2).
+We then rank the overall GPAs of the applicants from high to low.
+If group size has been determined to be 2, the student applicants are then placed in groups of 2, with the 2 students with the highest GPAs receiving a score of (1).
+The students with the next 2 highest GPAs receive a score of (2).
 We continue scoring the students until everyone receives a score

-Prerequisite Courses GPA - Four classes (HESC 210, HESC 214, HESC 220 and HESC 240) are used to calculate the Prerequisite Courses GPA.
+Prerequisite Courses GPA - Four classes (HESC 210, HESC 214, HESC 200 and HESC 240) are used to calculate the Prerequisite Courses GPA.
 The candidates' GPAs are ranked from high to low.
-The student with the highest GPA receives a score of (1); this number is then multiplied by a weighting factor of 2, $(1 \times 2=2)$ , for a score of 2.
-We continue scoring the students until everyone receives a score We weight this criterion more heavily than others because we believe the Prerequisite Courses GPA is a very good predictor for success in our program
+The student with the highest GPA receives a score of (1); this number is then multiplied by a weighting factor of 2, (1 X 2=2), for a score of 2 We continue scoring the students until everyone receives a score We weight this criterion more heavily than others because we believe the Prerequisite Courses GPA is a very good predictor for success in our program

 Directed Observation Hours - Students are assigned by the Coordinator of the "Athletic Training Interest" program to a variety of clinical venues to gain valuable directed observation hours.
 Students who obtain between 50-99 directed observation hours receive a score of (4).
 Students who obtain between 100-149 directed observation hours receive a score of (3).
 Students who obtain between 150-199 directed observation hours receive a score of (2).
-Students who obtain over 200 directed observation hours receive a score of (1)
+Students who obtain over 200 directed observation hours receive a score of (1).

 Letters of Recommendation - Students seeking admission into the ATEP will be asked to secure 3 letters of recommendation from individuals who can attest to their personality and clinical abilities.
 Letters of recommendation are evaluated with scores of (1-5), with 1 being best.
 Each athletic training faculty member reads and scores each of the 3 letters of recommendation.
 All letters of recommendation are read independently.
 The scores from all the evaluators are added together and then divided by the total number of evaluators.
-The averaged score is then recorded on the admission ranking form.
+The averaged score is then recorded on the admission ranking form